spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-commission.md

 {% info_block warningBox "Verification" %}

-Ensure that the order item merchant commission data is properly persisted by setting the `SalesConfig::shouldPersistModifiedOrderItemProperties()` configuration.
+Verify that the order item merchant commission data is properly persisted by setting the `SalesConfig::shouldPersistModifiedOrderItemProperties()` configuration.

 {% endinfo_block %}

-4. Prepare order state machines for the Merchant Commission process.
+### Prepare order state machines for the Merchant Commission process.

-{% info_block infoBox "" %}

 In this step, you can customize your order state machine to charge the Merchant Commission commissions.
-We will prepare the `DummyPayment` and `MarketplacePayment01` state machine for the Merchant Commission process.
+This step prepares the `DummyPayment` and `MarketplacePayment01` state machine for the Merchant Commission process.

-{% endinfo_block %}

-The `MerchantCommission/Calculate` command is responsible for calculating the merchant commission for the order.
+The `MerchantCommission/Calculate` command calculates the merchant commission for an order.

-Define the `DummyMerchantCommission` sub process that has an execution of the `MerchantCommission/Calculate` command:
+1. Define the `DummyMerchantCommission` sub process that executes the `MerchantCommission/Calculate` command:

 **config/Zed/oms/DummySubprocess/DummyMerchantCommission01.xml**